 - dLOC

-- dUNC-CC

-- dUNC-CV
+- dUNC

 - dMMG

 - dUNM

-- dUNP-CC

-- dUNP-CV
+- dUNP

 CC/CV OAM packets pass transparently through MIPs as described in [IETF RFC 6371].

 The EMF can retrieve from the sink MEP the latest CC/CV OAM packet which caused a defect condition via the MI_Get_SvdCC command: the CC/CV OAM packet is returned to the EMF via the MI_SvdCC.